 What is measured by the compass (magnetometer) is the horizontal component of the magnetic field.
 You can find the strength of the horizontal field in your specific location on a map online (see example of such a map in this link).
 The horizontal component becomes progressively weaker towards the poles, so magnetic compasses can struggle.

-It is not impossible that the magnetometer is usable with 6000 nT horizontal magnetic field strength, but note that we have had cases with measurement errors from instruments working in the far north.
-Using XYZ might be a solution, if it is possible to know the exact mounting direction.
+It might be that the magnetometer is usable with 6000 nT horizontal magnetic field strength, however it is not recommended to rely on the magnetometer performance at these latitudes.
+Using XYZ might be a solution, if the exact mounting position of the instrument is known.

 We also have the following general guidelines: